 See Figure 2-4.
 Start the blade motors.
-To do this, turn the key switch to the 🞯 position and then push the Blade START button on the control panel (see the figure below). start and the blades should start spinning.
+To do this, turn the key switch to the push the Blade START button on the control panel (see the figure below).
+The motors should start and the blades should start spinning.